Maid-Sabanovic/bootstrap5-crashcourse/README.md

 This project is created with this tutorial: https://youtu.be/4sosXZsdy-s

+It uses Angular and, as the name suggests, bootstrap 5.

-It uses bootstrap5 and is a small project I can use for a big website project which I'm going to do in the future, stay tuned.
+The purpose of this project is to create a small project I can use for a big website project which I'm going to do in the future, stay tuned.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.